smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 #### Processing the geometries using SharedStreet Referencing

 We’re not sure how the curb geometry was collected for the CPA map.
 They may have been surveyed in person or simply drawn in GIS using a base map.
-But we can see by zooming into the map that it does not necessarily line up with adjacent street.
+But we can see by [zooming into the map](http://saadiqm.com/curb-matching-shared-streets/) that it does not necessarily line up with the adjacent street.

 SharedStreets referencing helps us in matching the curb geometries to road segments using unique referencing IDs.
 Although for our purposes this helps in cleaning up our geometries, the real power of the Referencing System comes when we have different datasets referencing the *same* segments.
 Geospatial datasets from different sources, for example movement data, rideshare pick-up or vehicle speeds are often difficult to relate to city geospatial datasets since they may reference different base maps.
 By using a shared referencing system, third parties and cities are better able to collaborate using their datasets.